Ranking molecules by relative rate for SN1 reactions

 • Molecule III forms a 2° allylic carbocation.

-• Molecule V would form a vinylic carbocation, which is highly unstable and unlikely to form.
+• Molecule IV would form a vinylic carbocation, which is highly unstable and unlikely to form.

 Here’s the stability order for carbocations: